kevlened/pyrson/README.md

 or

+(if UAC is enabled)
 Set C:/python27 in your PATH environment variable
+Open cmd as administrator
-Run 'python your/pyrson/directory/pyrson.py' in cmd
+Run 'python your/pyrson/directory/pyrson.py'

 Modify
 ---------